hwayne/hacker-test-history/README.md

 ####  00BD ... a minicomputer?

+At the time it meant a formfactor and performance class similar to VAX.

 ####  00BE ... a mainframe?

+Follow this simple [guide](https://blog.mainframe.dev/2019/05/buying-ibm-mainframe.html) to answer yes.

 ####  00BF ... a supercomputer?

 ####  00C0 ... a hypercube?

+This may be a trap question since you cannot actually own a four-dimensional object, but many supercomputers like the [Connection Machine](https://en.wikipedia.org/wiki/Connection_Machine) use a hypercube architecture, that is, consist of full mesh cells connected to one other.

 ####  00C1 ... a printer?